Cooking My Dreams

 ingredient list to make ricciarelli

-• Almond Meal.
-This is the main and most important ingredient to make these cookies.
-Buy a good quality almond meal or finely ground almonds.
+• Almond Flour.
+This is the main and most important ingredient to make these Italian almond cookies.
+Buy good quality almond flour or finely ground almonds.
 I do not recommend making it from scratch (although it is possible) unless you have a coffee grinder or a powerful food processor to get a very fine meal.

 • Almond Extract.
-Almond extract is not necessary, but it will give the cookies a more intense and delicious flavor.
+Almond extract is not necessary, but it will give the Ricciarelli a more intense and delicious flavor.

 • Orange Zest.
 Orange zest can also be substituted with lemon zest or omitted completely, but I personally prefer the aroma of orange combined with almonds.

 • Sugar.
 I tested this recipe with caster sugar and powdered sugar.
 Both versions came out great so I recommend either.
 Any other type of sugar was not tested so I cannot guarantee the result.
-Powdered sugar is anyway necessary to dust the top of cookies before baking.
+Powdered sugar is also necessary to dust the top of Ricciarelli before baking.

 How to make Italian Almond Cookies